AbstraLabss/Aegis-extension/README.md

 -----------------
 - 🌐Get notified when you are on a dangerous website.
 - ✅See verified Twitter crypto-users.
-- 👉Report dangerous websites, Twitter users, and mobile apps directly to the OpSecurity team.
+- 👉Report dangerous websites, Twitter users, and mobile apps directly to the Aegis team.

-Why use Protect?
+Why use Aegis?
 -----------------

 - 🕶 Privacy focused - Your URLs are never sent to us, keep your browsing private.
 - 🔎 Open-source - Know what code is running in your browser (https://github.com/phishfort/protect/)
-- 💸 Free! - Protect is a community project maintained by OpSecurity.
 - 🔮 Great coverage - We protect some of the largest crypto companies in the space, including MyEtherWallet, IDEX, Paxful.
 Our anti-phishing intel is fed directly to our plugin and is the most reliable way of staying safe.

 ♦ Status Indicators ♦